 The most interesting tool Mike was able to provide, was a true metric socket set.
 One of my complaints is that all the metric sockets in the US are just American sockets, kludged with metric ends.
 What I mean by this is the drives for various sockets are 1/4″ , 1/2″ and 3/4″ with metric on the other.
 My father has complained to me on numerous occasions about finding the right adapters to go between these different size drives.
 I was lectured several times by multiple people that Americans invented the socket wrench, and our drives were the international standards, so even if they gave the drives metric dimensions, they were actually in inches.
 I could almost hear a fife and snare drum in the background as they talked—like a speech given by Oliver Wendall Douglas..

 When the metric socket set arrived from Australia I was was again dumbfounded.
 Once again my fellow Americans were talking out of their posterior.
 They just assumed what the rest of the world was all about.
 I had proof their viewpoint was so much intellectual vaporware.
 Below is a photograph of my metric socket set.
-It has a 17mm drive, with adapters for the old fashioned 1/4″ and 3/8″ imperial socket sets.
+It has a 19mm drive, with adapters for the old fashioned 1/4″ and 3/8″ imperial socket sets.
 A short 80 mm extension is included.
 It is a Tradesure Part No. TS4019.

 It was at this point I began to realize, I lived in a country that has an informal, invisible, and strict metric embargo in place.
 The rest of the world enjoys the use of metric only tools, but they are never imported or sold in this country.
 If Mike Joy had not volunteered to help me break this metric embargo, I would have not been able to outfit my Engineering Lab with all metric, millimeter based tools.